Should you follow the 50/30/20 budget rule? Let’s find out!

 The “50%” – needs: essentials

 The first part of the 50/30/20 budget rule is essentials.
 This means that half of your after-tax income goes strictly toward expenses that are mandatory for your survival and well-being.
 Think of all the things you can’t live without, which usually represent your fixed costs.
+These are the non-negotiable bills that must be paid each month to maintain your basic standard of living.
+If you were to lose your job, these are the expenses you would still need to cover.

 The “30%” – wants: the fun stuff